redFrik/supercolliderStandaloneRPI1/README.md

 # supercolliderStandaloneRPI1
-Standalone for Raspberry Pi 1 or Zero with Raspbian Jessie including the full IDE.
+Standalone for Raspberry Pi 1 or Zero with Raspbian Stretch including the full IDE.

-This is the audio synthesis program [SuperCollider](http://github.com/supercollider/supercollider) (3.8.0, commit 0947edd, 5nov2016) + [sc3-plugins](https://github.com/supercollider/sc3-plugins) (master, commit f1200cd, 8nov2016) compiled for rpi1 and rpi0.
+This is the audio synthesis program [SuperCollider](http://github.com/supercollider/supercollider) (3.9.0, commit 8567e7e, 16jan2018) + [sc3-plugins](https://github.com/supercollider/sc3-plugins) (master, commit aa606ed, 5nov2017) compiled for rpi1 and rpi0.

-It was built using [this guide](http://supercollider.github.io/development/building-raspberrypi.html) on a **Raspberry Pi 1** model B under [2016-09-23-raspbian-jessie](http://raspberrypi.org/downloads/raspbian/) (Raspbian Jessie with Pixel).
-It also works on the model A and **Raspberry Pi Zero**.
+It was built using [this guide](http://supercollider.github.io/development/building-raspberrypi.html) on a **Raspberry Pi Zero** under [2017-11-29-raspbian-stretch](http://raspberrypi.org/downloads/raspbian/) (Raspbian Stretch with Desktop).
+It also works on the **Raspberry Pi 1** model A and B.
-For the **Raspberry Pi 2** and **Raspberry Pi 3** use [this repository](https://github.com/redFrik/supercolliderStandaloneRPI2).
+For **Raspberry Pi 2** and **Raspberry Pi 3** use [this repository](https://github.com/redFrik/supercolliderStandaloneRPI2).

 The standalone structure is loosely based on [Miguel Negrão's template](https://github.com/miguel-negrao/scStandalone).
 This standalone is self-contained and all files are in one directory (except for the sc_ide_conf.yaml file - see below).
-It can coexist with the Raspbian bundled 3.6.6 version of SuperCollider used by Sonic Pi (i.e. no need to uninstall Sonic Pi and the two programs can even run simultaneously).
+It can coexist with the Raspbian bundled scsynth used by Sonic Pi (i.e. no need to uninstall Sonic Pi and the two programs can even run simultaneously as long as Sonic Pi is started first).

 installation
 --